harleydutton/tabula-rasa/tabula-rasa.md

 To level up a skill you need to pass skill checks with it.
 Whenever you pass a skill-check with a skill add one to that skill's experience.
 When the skill's experience is equal to it's level it levels up and the experience resets to zero.
 You can only level up a skill at level one by making the check easy.

 #### Event Die
 The storyteller can introduce the event die whenever they want.
-Basically when a check is rolled and additional d6 is rolled.
+Basically when a check is rolled an additional d6 is rolled.
 If this d6 comes up 1 something bad might happen and if it comes up 6 something good might happen.
+It is best to have an extra d6 of a different color if you are going to add the event die to every roll.
+The event die is a convenient way to handle crits and crit fails in this system.

 #### Gambits
 Gambits are where you make a deal with the storyreller to modify the the difficulty of a check, the pass-effect, and the fail-effect.
 You might ask for something special to happen on a success in exchange for an increase in difficulty.